The Best Banana Bread Recipe

 - Chocolate chips – stir chocolate chips into your batter for a delicious addition.

-- Raisins – raisins also make a delicious addition to banana bread.
+- Raisins – raisins also make a delicious addition.

 Can You Freeze Banana Bread?

 This recipe will keep on the counter under a cake dome for 3 to 5 days; however, you can freeze banana bread.
 You can either freeze an entire loaf of bread or individual slices.

 To freeze, allow the baked bread to cool completely, wrap well and then place into a freezer safe zip top bag.
 Store in the freezer for up to 3 months.

 To serve, remove from the freezer and allow to thaw.
 You can also remove from the freezer and reheat in the toast for a few minutes for toasted slices.

 Here’s my Banana Bread Recipe.
 I hope you enjoy it!

 - 1 1/2 cups all-purpose flour